zhencang/reverse-engineering-reference-manual/contents/anti-analysis/Anti-Emulation.md

 ### [.anti-analysis](anti-analysis.md)[__Anti-Emulation__]

 ---
-#### *<p align='center'> Definition </p>*
----
-* Using emulation allows reverse engineer to bypass many anti-debugging techniques

----
-#### *<p align='center'> Detection through Syscall </p>*
----
-* Invoke various uncommon syscalls and check if it contains expected value.
-Since there are OS features not properly implemented, it means that the process is running under emulation

----
 #### *<p align='center'> CPU Inconsistencies Detection </p>*
 ---
-* Try executing privileged instructions in user mode.
-If it succeeded, then it is under emulation
+* Try executing privileged instructions in user-mode.
+If it succeeds, then the program is under emulation
-* WRMSR is a privileged instruction (Ring 0) that is used to write values to a MSR register.
-Values in MSR registers are very important.
-For example, the SYSCALL instruction invokes the system-call handler by loading RIP from IA32_LSTAR MSR.
-As a result, WRMSR instruction cannot be executed in user-mode
+  * WRMSR is a privileged instruction that is used to write values to a MSR register.
+Values in MSR registers can be critical.
+For example, the SYSCALL instruction invokes the system-call handler by loading RIP from the IA32_LSTAR MSR register.
+As a result, user-mode application should not be able to access it
+* __Detection Through System Calls__: invoke various uncommon system calls and check if it contains expected value.
+Since if there are OS features not properly implemented, it means that the process is running under emulation

 ---
 #### *<p align='center'> Timing Delays </p>*
 ---
-* Execution under emulation will be slower than running under real CPU
+* Execution under emulation will be slower than running under a physical CPU

 ---
 #### *<p align='center'> Number of Cores </p>*
 ---
-* The number of cores under emulation could be smaller than the number of cores on the host machine
+* The number of cores under emulation will be less than the number of cores on host machine

 #
-<p align='center'><a href="Anti-Debugging.md">Anti-Debugging</a> <~ <a href="/README.md#-reverse-engineering-reference-manual-beta-">RERM</a>[<a href="anti-analysis.md">.anti-analysis</a>] ~> <a href="Bonus.md">Bonus</a></p>
+<p align='center'><a href="Anti-Debugging.md">Anti-Debugging</a> <~ <a href="/README.md#-reverse-engineering-reference-manual-beta-">RERM</a>[<a href="anti-analysis.md">.anti-analysis</a>] ~> <a href="/contents/encodings/String_Encoding.md">String Encoding</a></p>